rails/rails-observers/NOTES-MV.md

+## Strategy
+- [ ] Upon setting up observers, instantiate them, but don't rush to load the classes they observe. instead, hook into those by monitoring the inherit callbacks of `Active*::Base`
+  - [ ] This means observers specify their classes with symbols or strings. *NOT* constants.
+- [ ] ObserverArray should *only* store Observer instances.
+No need to store observer classes at all.
+(Can create a delegator to helpful methods in the class.)

 ## TODO
 - [ ] Probably a better idea to change functionality since this is a major version change rather than have deprecators strewn all over the place.
 - [ ] I have a strong bias for `prepend` nowadays.
 Check to see if when I use `prepend` it's really preferable over `include`/`extend`.